Education outside the box

 What fun our students have at school.
 On top of making classroom learning relevant and interactive, we also have many opportunities outside the classroom and perhaps outside the regular school experience, for our students to further their learning and build dreams for the future.

 Project based learning

 This is a concept we are most excited about at WCS.
-Our intention is that through significant projects, encompassing such areas as Agriculture, Art and Design and Technology to name a few, students are able to benefit from having experts in residence at WCS and hands on learning.
+Our intention is that through significant projects, encompassing such areas as Gardening and Agriculture, Art and Design and Technology to name a few, students are able to benefit from having experts in residence at WCS and hands on learning.
+We currently have plans in place to develop a Kitchen Garden and Chicken Run where children learn about food- how it grows and how we can use it to create nutricious meals.
 The purpose is twofold.
-Project based learning caters for different learning styles, particularly the more kinaesthetic learner and it also gives students experience in areas they may like to aim for at the end of their schooling.
+Project based learning caters for different learning styles, particularly the more kinaesthetic learner, and it also gives students experience in areas they may like to aim for at the end of their schooling.
 Dreams and aspirations are so important and are to be encouraged.

 What a joy it is to watch children explore, create and play.
+It builds the capicity to make decisions, work as a team, take measured risks and solve problems.
 This is the basis of the Playground Renaissance that we have embarked on; a return to a 1980’s childhood as it were.
 Our playground has the things you would expect to see in a school playground as well as a variety of materials which the students are free to build and play with.
-We have some of the most amazing contraptions and cubbies you have ever seen appearing in our playground.
-We also have a plan to have bikes that can be ridden, totem tennis, a trampoline and moveable activity stations.
+We have some of the most amazing contraptions and cubbies you have ever seen appearing in our playground!
 We believe that creative and busy children are happy, growing children.